Balloon rocket: In physics

 The balloon rocket can be used easily to demonstrate simple physics, namely Newton’s third law of motion.

 A common experiment with a balloon rocket consists in adding other objects such as a string or fishing line, a drinking straw and adhesive tape to the balloon itself.
 The string is threaded through the straw and is attached at both ends to fixed objects.
 The straw is then taped to the side of the inflated balloon, with the mouth of the balloon touching the object it is pointed.
 When the balloon is released, it propels itself along the length of the string.
 Alternatively, a balloon rocket car can be built.

 Rocket balloon

-There is also dedicated toy known as a rocket balloon, usually tubular-shaped and inflated with a special pump (pictured).
-These balloons, when released, propel in a more stable direction because of a steadier thrust of air and elongated shape, unlike ordinary round balloons which often launch uncontrollably.
+There is also a dedicated toy known as a rocket balloon, usually tubular-shaped and inflated with a special pump (pictured).
+These balloons, when released, propel in a more stable direction because of a steadier thrust of air and elongated shape, unlike ordinary round balloons, which often launch uncontrollably.

 Aside from the shape, rocket balloons are also characterized by their distinctive loud buzzing or screaming noises due to the tight, reed-like opening designed to make noise as the air rushes through.